Fractured Magic: Chapter Nine

 Kieran opened his mouth and closed it, doing an excellent impression of an angry fish.
 “Then I’m telling her you’re the one who spilled her expensive face cream!”

 “She said I could try it!”
 Maebhe hissed, glancing nervously at the door as if Íde might be there, listening.
-“Does she know yet?”
+“Does she know about all of this yet?”

 Kieran nodded.
 “I woke her before coming out here.
 She’s already packing.”

 “Almost finished, actually,” Íde said from the doorway, appearing as if summoned.
-Though her hair was pulled up into its usual bun, she’d clearly risen from her nap in a hurry, long strands hanging loose. Íde’s birthmarks were thinner, lighter than Maebhe and Kieran’s, barely visible against the planes of her face.
+Though her hair was pulled up into its usual bun, long strands hung loose.
+She’d clearly risen from her nap in a hurry. Íde’s birthmarks were thinner, lighter than Maebhe and Kieran’s, barely visible against the planes of her face.
 From a distance, the silver patterns looked more like old scars than anything else.
 “We’re lucky you checked the paper, Maebhe.”

 “I didn’t, actually,” Maebhe said.
 “The man across the hall warned me.
 He’s getting us train tickets, too.”